mathewgomas-alfred/mathewgomas.io/tutorials/krita-brush-tips/fur.rst

 .. image:: /images/en/brush-tips/Krita-brushtips-fur_02.png
     :alt: brush setting dialog for fur brush

 Take the ink_brush_25 and choose under Brush-tip->predefined “A-2 dirty brush”.
-Set the spacing to ‘auto’ and rightclick the spacing bar to type in a value between 0.25 and 0.8.
+Set the spacing to ‘auto’ and right-click the spacing bar to type in a value between 0.25 and 0.8.
 Also turn on the ‘enable pen-settings’ on flow.
 Replicate the pressure curve above on the size option.
 We don’t want the hairs to collapse to a point, hence why the curve starts so high.

 .. image:: /images/en/brush-tips/Krita-brushtips-fur_03.png
     :alt: brush setting dialog for fur